-The Contractor shall place Stop Sign Rumble Strips prior to opening roadway sections to traffic if the plans include the bid item Rumble Strip Panel (In Full Depth Patch).
-The Contractor may accomplish this by construction of the permanent Rumble Strip Patch or by constructing temporary rumble strip panels meeting the final pattern and location of the Stop Sign Rumble Strip indicated in the plans.
+If the plans include the bid item Rumble Strip Panel (In Full Depth Patch), Section 2529 shall apply.
+To meet the requirements of placing Stop Sign Rumble Strips before opening roadway sections to traffic, the Contractor may construct temporary rumble strip panels meeting the final pattern and location of the Stop Sign Rumble Strip indicated in the plans.